The Epsom Derby was an amazing…

 Facility tipster

-A glass-fronted marquee with a private terrace right by the final furlong.
+Glass-fronted marquee with a private terrace by the final furlong.

 Epsom